 Primary school admissions

-Under the Education (Scotland) Act 1980, children who attain the age of five years between 1 March 2017 and 28 February 2018 and whose parents wish them to attend school should be registered for education during the week commencing Monday 16 January 2017.
-We advertise details of arrangements in local press (Kilmarnock Standard/Cumnock Chronicle) and on this page in December and January each year.
+Under the Education (Scotland) Act 1980, children who are five years of age between 1 March 2023 and 29 February 2024, and whose parents wish them to attend school, should be registered for education during the week commencing Monday 9 January 2023 until Friday 13 January 2023.

 View contact details of all East Ayrshire primary schools